DCP (Digital Cinema Package) workflows for After Effects and Premiere

 - Supported frame rates 24, 25, 30, 48, 50 or 60 fps

 - Stereo and 5.1 Surround Audio from timeline

 - Title Helper, a tool for creating Content Titles.

 - Internal Rec709 to x'y'z' colour space conversion.

 - Interop Subtitles (CineCanvas) & SMPTE 428-7 Subtitles

 - Multithreaded support, faster encoding

 - DCP meta data control

-Later, Jonny Elwyn added his own quick roundup, How To Make A DCP For Free.
+Jonny Elwyn added his own roundup, How To Make A DCP For Free.
 His summary definition of DCP is nice: "DCP is video (JPEG 2000 with XYZ colour space inside an MXF wrapper), audio (Wav files in MXF at 24bit 48khz) and XML files that hold it all together."
 He later added a larger survey for those deeper into this topic, Learn How To Make A DCP.

 Get articles like this in your inbox: Sign Up